allanpersson/home-assistant-config/README.md

 <tr><td colspan="4">

-I use my mediaplayers in many of my [Automations](https://github.com/allanpersson/home-assistant-config/tree/master/config/automations) because in my use case it often define what i'm doing.
+I use my mediaplayers in many of my [Automations][automations] because in my use case it often define what i'm doing.
 I also use my mediaplayers alot for playing music and podcasts, so the volume sync is fantastic for not being annoyed with different volume level around the appartment.

 **Automations:**
 <details>